christensenjairus/Incrypto/README.md

 * * *
 # Things for our Dev Team to know
 #### TODO:
+* Save keys in store instead of files
+* Chatrooms dropdown needs to stay orange despite flashing
-* Linux AppImage and Snap icon needs to be set
+* Linux AppImage and Snap package icon needs to be set
+* NEW line pops up until you send a message...
+* Always throws a 404 on the first login or register after install